Kotti/Kotti/docs/developing/events.rst

     -   Generic events…

-        don't have that kind of context.
+        …don't have that kind of context.

         Kotti supports such events but doesn't use them anywhere.

-In addition to the event types provided by Kotti (see API docs for :module:`kotti.events`) you may also create your own event types by subclassing :class:`~kotti.events.ObjectEvent` (for object events) or ``object`` (for generic events).
+The event types provided by Kotti (see API docs for :module:`kotti.events`) may be extended with your own event types.
+Subclass :class:`~kotti.events.ObjectEvent` (for object events) or ``object`` (for generic events) and follow the subscription instructions below, as you would for Kotti-provided events.

-Subscribing to events
+Subscribing to Events
 ---------------------

-To add a handler for a specific event type, you must implement a function which takes a single argument ``event`` and subscribe that to the appropriate event type) by decorating it with the :class:`~kotti.events.subscribe` decorator.
+To add a handler for a specific event type, you must implement a function which takes a single argument ``event`` and associate that to the appropriate event type by decorating it with the :class:`~kotti.events.subscribe` decorator.

 That decorator takes up to two arguments that restrict the handler execution